johnislarry/dbgp/debugger_protocol.rst

 both appropriately.
 For implementations that need to be more explicit, use the expr or exec commands below.

-The eval and expr commands can include the following optional parameter:
+The eval and expr commands can include the following optional parameters:

     ==      ===============================================================
     -p      data page: optional for arrays, hashes, objects, etc.; debugger engine should assume zero if not provided — similar to the -p parameter for property_get.
+    -d      stack depth: stack depth at which the given code should be evaluated; debugger engine should assume zero if not provided.
     ==      ===============================================================

 IDE ::